Nahuel and the Magic Book

-Nahuel and the Magic Book (Nahuel y el Libro Mágico) is a 2020 Chilean-Brazilian animated fantasy-adventure coming-of-age film produced by Carburadores, co-produced by Chilean Punkrobot Studios and Brazilian Levante Films and directed by Germán Acuña Delgadillo.
+Nahuel and the Magic Book (Nahuel y el Libro Mágico) is a 2020 Spanish-language animated fantasy-adventure coming-of-age film produced by Carburadores, co-produced by Chilean Punkrobot Studios and Brazilian Levante Films and directed by Germán Acuña Delgadillo.
 This is the first animated feature that was made in Chile in collaboration with Brazil and this is the first Chilean-Brazilian 2D animated film that entered the Annecy International Animation Film Festival in Annecy, France on June 15, 2020 and in Chile on January 20, 2022.

 Premise

 Nahuel resides in a fishing town with his father, but he is plagued by a profound fear of the sea.
 However, his life takes a magical turn when he discovers a book with mystical powers that may hold the key to his fear.
-Unfortunately, a malevolent wizard also desires the book and subsequently kidnaps Nahuel's father.
+Unfortunately, a malevolent kalku also desires the book and subsequently kidnaps Nahuel's father.
 Thus, Nahuel embarks on a fantastic adventure to rescue his father while also confronting and overcoming his deepest fears.